 The first thing every auto loan borrower must do before applying for an auto loan, regardless of what kind of credit they have, is to get a copy of their credit report.
 Are you aware that you are entitled to a free copy every 12 months from the nation’s three major credit reporting agencies?
-All you have to do is submit a request in AnnualCreditReport.com.
-Check your credit report at least 6 months before actually applying for a car loan or mortgage, financial advisers suggest.
+All you have to do is submit a request at AnnualCreditReport.com.
+Check your credit report at least six months before actually applying for a car loan or mortgage, financial advisers suggest.

 However, you will not see your credit score in your free copy.
 You would have to purchase it separately.
 Advisers say this is okay as the credit score you pay for gives you a more precise idea of the interest rate you could most likely get.